coding-rabbit-AI/DetectIQ/README.md

 - More integrations with SIEMs such as Elastic and Microsoft XDR
 - Explicit log analysis for Sigma rule optimization
 - Rule testing and validation
+- Rule searching, e.g. "Do I have a rule in place that can detect this?"
 - Deployment tracking and workflow automation
 - Rule management UI Enhancements
+- Authentication and Authorization
+- Project refactoring for production readiness
+- Chatbot (langchain agents) UI with memory
+- Docker containerization and deployment

 ## Getting Started